5amCurfew/xtkt/README.md

   xtkt <PATH_TO_CONFIG_JSON> [flags]

 Flags:
   -h, --help           help for xtkt
+      --save-history   create history.json for execution metrics
-  -s, --save-schema   save the schema to a file after extraction -v, --version       version for xtkt
+      --save-schema    save the schema to a file after extraction -v, --version        version for xtkt
 ```

 ### :nut_and_bolt: Using with [Singer.io](https://www.singer.io/) Targets